What is written consent and what actions of the board of directors is behind it?

 The functionality of written consent

-More often than not, board members live in various continents, states, provinces, cities, and time zones.
+More often than not, board members live in various different continents, states, provinces, cities, and time zones.
 As such, meetings require pre-planning and a multitude of logistical considerations.

 Most corporate laws dictate that for unanimous written consent to be legitimate, all directors’ signatures must appear on the document.

-When working with a third-party that’s performing due diligence, unanimous written consents provide the optics of a board’s support for any given action.
+When working with a third party that’s performing due diligence, unanimous written consents provide the optics of a board’s support for any given action.

 Furthermore, elementary issues (e.g., course contracts) don’t always require full-on board meetings, particularly when scheduling conflicts arise.